adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 position paper for W3C workshop [here](http://graphity.github.com/position_paper.pdf)._

-But still, I hope you'll read it.
-You should. :-)

 First things first.
 In the summer of 2011 I was working, among couple of other things, on a website called [Wulffmorgenthaler](http://wulffmorgenthaler.com).
 There is a